thingdomio/thingdom-js/README.md

 ### Demo:

-Example:

-You can now view a basic [functional demo](http://codepen.io/fskirschbaum/details/jEyzbd) on CodePen.io.
+You can try Thingdom using this [simple demo](http://codepen.io/fskirschbaum/details/jEyzbd) on CodePen.io.

 ### Usage